Linville Gorge Wilderness Area

 Before the European settlers arrived the Cherokee Indians called it "Eseeoh," meaning a river of many cliffs.
 Today the Linville Gorge is named after explorer William Linville and his son, John, who were killed by Cherokees in the gorge in 1766.

-The Linville Gorge Wilderness Area lies entirely within the Pisgah National Forest and is managed by the Grandfather Ranger District of the United States Forest Service.
-It's located roughly 60 miles northeast of Asheville and can be accessed via the Blue Ridge Parkway near milepost 314.
+The Linville Gorge Wilderness Area lies entirely within the Pisgah National Forest, and is managed by the Grandfather Ranger District of the U.S. Forest Service.
+It's located roughly 60 miles northeast of Asheville, and can be accessed via the Blue Ridge Parkway near milepost 314.
 The Gorge encompasses almost 12,000 acres around the Linville River, making it the third largest wilderness area in North Carolina, and one of only two wilderness gorges in the southern United States.

 Formal protection for the area began in 1952 when the land was purchased with funds donated by John D. Rockefeller.
 When the Wilderness Act was approved by Congress and signed into law in 1964, the Linville Gorge became one of the first formally designated wilderness areas as part of the new National Wilderness Preservation System.

 Linville Gorge is also rich in both plant and animal life.
 Visitors can find five species of rare plants, four species of rhododendron, as well as old-growth forests spared by the axe in many of the deep coves.
-The forests of the Gorge contain hickory, oak, maple, locust, poplar as well as pockets of fir and Carolina hemlock.
+The forests of the Gorge contain hickory, oak, maple, locust and poplar, as well as pockets of fir and Carolina hemlock.
 Visitors can also find sand myrtle, red chokeberry, azalea, turkey beard, bristly locust, yellow root, silverbell, orchids, ninebark, and wild indigo among the many plant species.
-Animals found in the Gorge include bear, deer, fox, raccoon, skunks, turkey, grouse, vultures, owls, hawks, peregrine falcons as well as brown and rainbow trout in the river.
+Animals found in the Gorge include bear, deer, fox, raccoon, skunks, turkey, grouse, vultures, owls, hawks and peregrine falcons, as well as brown and rainbow trout in the river.
 Hikers should also be aware of copperheads and timber rattlers in the area as well.